ayush-deotare/chat-translator/README.md

 # chat-translator
-* Translates the messages players send in the server chat to the desired language. <br>
+* Translates the messages players send in the Minecraft server chat to the desired language. <br>

 * Players can setup a personal language so that all the messages being sent to them are always in their personal language.<br>